khangich/machine-learning-interview/course.md

 ## How to start learning ML system design? (available Now)
 - You need to become the sponsor to be able to access the course.
 Your sponsorship is crucial for me to make high quality content.
 In general I spend 40 hours to finish one MLSD.

-- First you click the Sponsor button then follow instruction.
+- Step 1: click the Sponsor button then follow instruction.

 [![screen](images/sponsor.png)](https://github.com/sponsors/khangich)